railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Master_data.rst

    ============  ========  ===============

 The bills of materials are then used by the software to calculate the raw material needs based on the requirements of the finished products.
-So if you want to manufacture 10 shelfs, the system can calculate the actual products that will be consumed:
+So if you want to manufacture 10 shelves, the system can calculate the actual products that will be consumed:

 .. table:: Total Quantities per Shelf